gg3502/SLY4-DEBUG-MENU/README.md

 sessions — they'll be deleted the moment you relaunch the game.
 This setting should be disabled **globally** (not per-game), since RPCS3 applies the tmp-wipe behavior at the emulator level, not per-title.

-### Steps
-1. Build the SPRX using the PS3 SDK toolchain (SNC C++11 / Visual Studio 2013
-   PS3 project).
-2. Place the built `.sprx` in /dev_hdd0/tmp/
-3. Launch the game.
-The debug menu hook installs automatically on boot.
-4. Default toggle: **L3 + START**

 ### Save File Location
 Tunable overrides marked with Circle are saved to: /dev_hdd0/tmp/Sly4DebugMenu/debugmenu.cfg